3D Printing Policy

 - Have a library account in good standing — less than $10.00 outstanding.

-Submissions will generally be printed on a first-come, first-serve basis in the order they are approved.
-However, certain submissions have greater priority, in the following order:
+Submissions will generally be printed on a first-come, first-served basis in the order they are approved.
+However, academic related submissions will have greater priority.

 Users are responsible for making any modifications to submitted designs — if users need to change their design, they must cancel their pending request, make any changes themselves, and resubmit.
 Examples of design modifications include: